"Big Wide Room made magic as soon as they opened their mouths…"

 "When it comes to discussing songwriting in Denmark, Brett Perkins is one of three names most mentioned." - Jyllands Posten, International Edition, DK

-Brett lives in Copenhagen with his wife (the extraordinarily gifted Danish performing songwriter Amalie Riis) and their daughter.
-When not on tour with Big Wide Room, he performs with his Country Alt band Brett Perkins and the Pawnshop Preachers, leads the Listening Room International Songwriter Retreats throughout the year, and actively presents songwriters from around the globe at his Listening Room Concerts series and the annual Copenhagen Songwriters Festival.
+Brett lives in Copenhagen where he performs solo and with his Country Alt band Brett Perkins and the Pawnshop Preachers, leads the Listening Room International Songwriter Retreats throughout the year, and actively presents songwriters from around the globe at his Listening Room Concerts series and the annual Copenhagen Songwriters Festival.

 He has been described as "…a songwriter with a keen sense for making songs work… slightly off-kilter, original, eccentric and wildly appealing... experimental…" (Independent Songwriter Web Magazine)